RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 #### Structural choices
 The page is laid out in such a way that the user can easily cycle between personal information, their devices, their controllers' information, and settings.
-Devices can also be grouped by the user, for example by what room they are in or their function (such as lights), which will help reduce complexity, as a large house or an office could have many of these devices.
-This means they can also group them by controller, if they wish.
+Devices are grouped by what controller they belong to which will help reduce complexity, as a large house or an office could have several different controllers.

 #### Aesthetical choices
 The design overall will be quite minimalist, with some elements such as colour taken from the Hestia logo.
 Aside from the main Hestia logo, the icons used are from [Material Icons database](https://material.io/icons/), which provides a large set of intuitive, user friendly icons.